 The Best Use of Timber Awards 2017 exhibition showcases the winner and shortlisted entries to the annual RIAS Awards scheme.
 Forestry Commission Scotland and Wood for Good combined to sponsor this award.
-The exhibition, curated by Architecture and Design Scotland, will run at Bowling Harbour (Scottish Canals) from 23rd May 2018 till 30th June 2018.
+The exhibition, curated by Architecture and Design Scotland, will run at Construction Scotland Innovation Centre, Blantyre and runs from 2nd July 2018 till 3rd September 2018.

 The Award is aimed at encouraging innovative and creative use of timber in new buildings in Scotland.
 The exhibition features the winning and shortlisted projects, demonstrated through photography and models.